A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations

+In testing this idea with theory and simulations below, a complication is the ``helicity barrier" (HB) \cite{Meyrand2021-ix,Squire2022-dm,Squire2023-jn}.
+This occurs in imbalanced turbulence in collisionless plasmas, halting the cascade and creating a steep drop in power and $\ion{\rho}$ (the ``transition range").
+While the HB does not fundamentally change our arguments, it indirectly affects the frequencies of fluctuations that most strongly heat ions, and so must be considered.
+The HB is described further in the End Matter.

-To further illustrate the connection, we argue that SH and QLH rates scale similarly with turbulent amplitude, even though SH is traditionally discussed in the context of low-frequency turbulence, while QLH is generally considered to involve high-frequency fluctuations ($\omega\sim\ion{\Omega}$).
-SH requires turbulent amplitudes $\deltaui$ comparable to $\vthi$ (generally $\explicitxi\gtrsim 0.1$ \cite{Chandran2010-ow,Xia2013-ob}).
-To understand the amplitude at which QLH will be activated, we use the principle of ``propagation critical balance" (in which parallel scales are determined by the wandering of magnetic field lines by perpendicular perturbations \cite{Lithwick2007-ao,Beresnyak2008-aw,Schekochihin2022-nn}), giving $\omega\sim k_\|\vA \sim k_\perp \deltaulambda$ throughout the inertial range.
-Thus, in order to reach $\omega\sim \Omega_i$ and activate QLH requires $\Omega_i\sim \deltaui/\rho_i \implies \deltaui \sim \vthi$, where we used the fact that the ion-eddy interaction is strongest at $\ion{\rho}$ scales because $\omega$ increases with $k_\perp$ but interactions with $k_\perp\ion{\rho}>1$ fluctuations are suppressed \cite{Chandran2000-pq} (there may still be contributions from such eddies, however \cite{Arzamasskiy2019-qv,Isenberg2019-oy}).
-This means QLH requires similar turbulent amplitudes as SH to occur; likewise, for critically balanced turbulence, the amplitudes needed to cause SH imply turbulent frequencies that approach $\ion{\Omega}$, although due to eddies decorrelating, there remains significant power in $\omega<\Omega_i$ fluctuations in balanced turbulence \cite{Schekochihin2022-nn}.
-The argument also implies that heating is strongest at the smallest parallel scale $l_\|\sim 1/k_\|\sim\vA/\ion{\Omega}$ with $\lambda\lesssim\ion{\rho}$.
+\textit{Unified Ion Heating Formula}---We now argue that SH and RH rates scale similarly with turbulent amplitude.
+SH requires $\deltaui$, the turbulent amplitude at $\ion{\rho}$-scales, to be comparable to $\vthi$ (generally $\explicitxi\gtrsim 0.1$ \cite{Chandran2010-ow,Xia2013-ob}).
+To understand the amplitude at which RH will be activated in imbalanced turbulence, we use the principle of ``propagation critical balance" (where parallel scales are determined by the wandering of magnetic field lines by perpendicular perturbations \cite{Lithwick2007-ao,Beresnyak2008-aw,Schekochihin2022-nn}), giving $\omega\sim k_\|\vA \sim \deltaulambda/\lambda$ throughout the inertial range.
+Thus in order to reach $\omega\gtrsim\ion{\Omega}$, we require amplitudes such that $\deltaulambda/\lambda \gtrsim \ion{\Omega} = \vthi/\ion{\rho}$ and thus $\deltaulambda/\vthi\gtrsim \lambda/\ion{\rho}$.
+Taking $\lambda\sim\ion{\rho}$ shows that heating will occur for turbulent amplitudes similar to those needed for SH, although in principle we can have heating at scales $\lambda > \ion{\rho}$ (we ignore interactions with $k_\perp\ion{\rho}>1$ fluctuations because they are suppressed by particles sampling many small-scale eddies over an orbit \cite{Chandran2000-pq}; however, see \cite{Arzamasskiy2019-qv,Isenberg2019-oy}).
+Our argument shows that RH is activated at similar turbulent amplitudes to SH.
+Similarly, for critically balanced turbulence, the amplitudes $\deltaui\sim\vthi$ needed to cause SH imply turbulent frequencies approaching $\ion{\Omega}$ at the edge of the critical balance cone, with a flat spectrum at lower frequencies \cite{Schekochihin2022-nn}; this occurs despite SH traditionally being discussed in the context of low-frequency turbulence ($\omega\ll \ion{\Omega}$).